-The Fitbit is a full-featured pedometer (steps, distance, calories) and wellness monitor.
-It uploads wirelessly to a web site to enjoy graphs and charts of steps, active steps, distance, sleep quality and to track your diet, heart rate, blood pressure, glucose.
-It is smaller than most pedometers and can be worn discreetly on your waistband or in a pocket.
-It works with both PC and Mac and had no additional subscription fee to track your activity online.
-It has an iPhone app and an Android app and integrates with an increasing number of other apps and fitness tracking sites.
+Fitbit is a family of full-featured pedometers/wellness monitors that track steps, distance, and calories.
+Fitbit monitors upload wirelessly to a web site or mobile app to enjoy graphs and charts of steps, active steps, distance, sleep quality and to track your diet, heart rate, blood pressure, glucose.
+The Fitbit One and Zip are worn on your waistband or in a pocket, while the Flex and Force are wristband monitors.
+They work with both PC and Mac and have no additional subscription fee to track your activity online.
+Fitbit has an iPhone app and an Android app and integrates with an increasing number of other apps and fitness tracking sites.

 I found the Fitbit to be the best activity tracker I have reviewed so far -- small, quiet, convenient, with a full-featured web site included at no extra charge.
 All Fitbits feed into the same personal profile web page and work with the Fitbit app, although you can only use one at a time to update your online account.
 Here are the various models:

 Fitbit One: This model debuted in late 2012.
 It uses Bluetooth to upload to a cell phone or tablet app, and can also upload wirelessly to a USB dongle.
 Review: Fitbit One

 Fitbit Flex: This model is encased in a flexible wristband, to be worn both day and night to track steps and sleep quality.
 It has no display other than five small lights, so you are dependent on accessing the data on an app via Bluetooth or through the wireless USB connection and viewing your dashboard online.
 Review: Fitbit Flex